Code-Institute-Submissions/cookio/README.md

 ### Travis
 #### How to set up Travis
 - Went to Travis-ci.com and Sign up with GitHub.
 - Accept the Authorization of Travis CI.
 You’ll be redirected to GitHub.
-F
 - Click on profile picture in the top right of Travis Dashboard, click Settings and then the green Activate button, and select the repositories to use with Travis CI.

 #### unittest